-Early in the winter of 2017, kindergarten students at Brewster-Pierce Memorial School in Huntington, Vermont, gathered around their teacher.
+Kindergarten students at Brewster-Pierce Memorial School in Huntington, Vermont, gathered around their teacher.
 They were getting ready to go outside and spend the day in the outdoor classroom.
-She led a discussion about what animals do in winter: Do they hibernate?
+It was late fall, so she led a discussion about what animals do in winter: Do they hibernate?
 Do they just get a little sleepy?
 Or do they stay active?
-Students then put on their warm winter coats and excitedly headed outside – to their timber framed outdoor classroom.
+Students then put on their warm winter coats and excitedly headed outside – to their timber-framed outdoor classroom.

-In the spring of 2015, kindergarten parents advocated for outdoor learning for their children, and in the following school year staff and parents worked together with the Green Mountain Audubon Center to plan and undertake outdoor learning activities.
-Some parents got together and built a lean-to shelter for the rainy and snowy days, but it soon became apparent that a bigger, permanent space was needed.
+The classroom existed because parents had advocated for outdoor learning for their children, and so school staff and parents had worked with the Green Mountain Audubon Center to plan and undertake outdoor learning activities.
+Then some parents built a lean-to shelter for the rainy and snowy days, but it soon became apparent that a bigger, permanent space was needed.

 The parent group approached Brian Hayes of Bellwether Craftsmen, who developed a design that was met with enthusiasm from parents and teachers alike.
 A materials list was generated and fundraising began for the 20×20 structure – from a pizza dinner to a “yoga and brunch” to generous donations from individuals and the Huntington Historical and Community Trust, the entire community contributed to this special outdoor space.

 Building professionals donated their time and materials, helping to move the project forward rapidly with excavation services, pre-cast piers for the footing, structural steel, and crane time to raise the beams.